NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 <img src="../fig/SPARC_U_py_all_months.png">

-> ## Make a multiple for the SPARC temperature
+> ## Make a multiple plot for the SPARC temperature
 >
-> Make the same kind of multiple but for the temperature instead.
+> Make the same kind of multiple plot but for the temperature instead.
 >
 > > ## Solution
 > >